 In addition to state law protections for military members serving overseas, one must consider the application of the federal Servicemembers Civil Relief Act (SCRA) when litigating custody issues.
 The provisions of the SCRA provide procedural protections to prevent state courts from holding the servicemember’s overseas duties against them in lawsuits that require their presence.

 Among the protections provided by the SCRA are:

 - Filing requirements for lawsuits: The plaintiff naming a military servicemember must provide the court with an affidavit concerning the nature of the defendant’s military service.

 - Counsel for absent military servicemembers: A military servicemember who cannot appear due to their military duties is appointed counsel to represent their interests in court.
 If appointed counsel cannot ascertain the location of the military defendant, their actions cannot be held to prejudice the servicemember.

 - Automatic stay of legal proceedings: If the military servicemember’s presence is necessary for an effective defense against a legal proceeding, the court must stay the proceeding for at least 90 days.

 - Temporary custody orders: If a military servicemember’s overseas deployment prevents them from complying with a custody order, a court may not modify the custody order as a result.
 Instead, courts must issue a temporary custody order commensurate with the length of the servicemember’s deployment.

 Need Legal Advice?
 Moshtael Family Law Is Here to Help

 When it comes to California family law matters such as military divorce, you can count on the legal team at Moshtael Family Law.
-We have more than 135 years of collective legal experience in litigating and negotiating cases involving California family law.
+We have more than over 130 years of collective legal experience in litigating and negotiating cases involving California family law.

 For a consultation exploring your legal rights, contact Moshtael Family Law at (714) 909-2561 today.
 We're proud to offer military discounts.